Example 5: Shor's Algorithm

 \[m = \lceil 2\log_2 N\rceil + 1 \]

-The target register is initialized to the eigenvector \(\ket{u_e}=\ket{0001}\) of the unitary \(U\):
+The target register is initialized to the eigenvector \(\ket{u_e}=\ket{0\dots 01}\) of the unitary \(U\).
+Then applying QPE gives an approximation \(\frac{x}{2^m}\) to the phase, as discussed above.

 Computing the Order